StoneT2000/Halite-4-Tournament-Runner/README.md

 Ensure you have [NodeJS](https://nodejs.org/) version 12.x or above installed

-To run the tournament, fork this repo or clone it to your computer, and first install the following package
+To run the tournament, fork this repo or clone it to your computer, and first install the [Dimensions](https://github.com/stonet2000/dimensions) package
 ```
 npm install dimensions-ai
 ```